 Why do we engage?
 What are the significant issues and topics?
 How do we engage?
 What are the relevant metrics?
 How do we manage impacts, risks, and opportunities?
-S.E.V.E.I.S.
-We seek to build long-term strategic relationships with our clients, offering metals and chemicals that contribute to achieving their business objectives and sustainability commitments.
-We aim to establish relationships founded on a deep commitment to ethics and sustainability, inspiring confidence for long-term business.
-Competitive prices Quality and timeliness of products and services Peñoles' ethical and sustainability performance Relevant certifications on sustainability topics for value chains Applicable regulatory compliance Transparency and traceability of the carbon footprint Peñoles' sustainable purchasing Human rights Ethics and integrity Decarbonization of Peñoles' products Sales and technical meetings Technical visits Calls, videoconferences, and emails Satisfaction surveys Timely responses to sustainability requests and questionnaires Economic value generated: total sales Local and international customers Quality management system and certifications Certifications such as LBMA and LME for precious and base metals ECOVADIS certification for chemicals International Cyanide Code certifications for gold mines Carbon footprint of products Environmental, health, and safety management system certifications Sections of the report: Responsible Value Chain Climate Change Ethics and Integrity Human Rights SHAREHOLDERS Financial, operational, and ESG results, accompanied by collaboration and constructive dialogue, are essential to being a competitive investment option in the medium and long term.
-Cost competitiveness Growth Profitability Dividends ESG goals and performance Shareholders' meetings Quarterly and annual presentations Meetings with investors and rating agencies Annual reports: financial and sustainability Return on investment Dividend payments Asset optimization Profitability Sustainability performance ESG Governance Climate Change Our People Health and Safety Ethics and Integrity Human Rights Water Stewardship Mining-Metallurgical Waste Management Biodiversity Conservation Communities Indigenous Peoples
+CLIENTS We seek to build long-term strategic relations- hips with our clients, offering metals and chemi- cals that contribute to achieving their business objectives and sustainability commitments.
+We aim to establish relationships founded on a deep commitment to ethics and sustainability, inspi- ring confidence for long-term business.
+Competitive prices Quality and timeliness of products and services Peñoles' ethical and sustainability performance Relevant certifications on sustainability topics for value chains Applicable regulatory compliance Transparency and traceability of the carbon footprint Peñoles' sustainable purchasing Human rights Ethics and integrity Decarbonization of Peñoles' products Sales and technical meetings Technical visits Calls, videoconferences, and emails Satisfaction surveys Timely responses to sustainability requests and questionnaires Economic value generated: total sales Local and international customers Quality management system and certifications Certifications such as LBMA and LME for precious and base metals ECOVADIS certification for chemicals International Cyanide Code certifications for gold mines Carbon footprint of products Environmental, health, and safety management system certifications Sections of the report: • Responsible Value Chain • Climate Change • Ethics and Integrity • Human Rights SHAREHOLDERS Financial, operational, and ESG results, accom- panied by collaboration and constructive dialo- gue, are essential to being a competitive invest- ment option in the medium and long term.
+Cost competitiveness Growth Profitability Dividends ESG goals and performance Shareholders' meetings Quarterly and annual presentations Meetings with investors and rating agencies Annual reports: financial and sustainability Return on investment Dividend payments Asset optimization Profitability Sustainability performance Sections of the report: • ESG Governance • Climate Change • Our People • Health and Safety • Ethics and Integrity • Human Rights • Water Stewardship • Mining-Metallurgical Waste Management • Biodiversity Conservation • Communities • Indigenous Peoples